 After searching online, we found out that Air Canada does accept dogs.
-Pets can fly in cabin or in the cargo hold.
+The pet policy is clear: animals can fly in cabin or in the cargo hold.
 This is applicable to Air Canada Rouge, Air Canada Express and Air Canada flights.
+You can travel with your pet on both.

 - The dog must be at least 12 weeks old.